ROGUE-JCTD/arbiter-old/README.md

 We've tested on iPad, iPhone, Nexus 7 tablets, and Galaxy S

-## Installation

-## Running Tests

 ## Arbiter Development Environment

 ### Cordova
-Arbiter uses Cordova 2.2.0, which is included with this project.
+Arbiter uses Cordova 2.4.0, which is included with this project.
-If you would like more information on Cordova 2.2.0 you can head over to http://phonegap.com/ .
+If you would like more information on Cordova 2.4.0 you can head over to http://phonegap.com/ .

-Direct Download for Cordova 2.2.0: https://github.com/phonegap/phonegap/zipball/2.2.0

 ### Weinre
 Weinre is an tool you can use in your web browser to debug Cordova applications.